Team-Midnight/Stardew-Valley-Daft-Punk-Hats/README.md

 ## NOTES

 This mod will replace two of the default hats in the game.
 The golden helmet will replace the straw hat earned by winning the egg hunt.
-The silver helmet will replace the good ol' cap which is earned by accumulating 15,000g.
+The silver helmet will replace the good ol' cap which is earned by accumulating 15,000g (must buy at Hat Mouse).